adjaba/places365-nets/README.md

 ## Files

 -   `download_places365` - Executable script to download and extract the Places365 dataset.
+-   `clean_places365.py` - Script to clean the dataset.
 -   `classes.txt` - Sorted list of classes in Places365.

 ## Folders